JaKooLit/Debian-Hyprland/README.md

 - If you opted to install GTK Themes, Icons and Cursor offered are Tokyo Nights. [`LINK`](https://github.com/JaKooLit/GTK-themes-icons) & Bibata Cursor Modern Ice

 #### 🔔 NOTICE TO NVIDIA OWNERS ###
-- by default it is installing the latest and newest nvidia drivers.
-If you have an older nvidia-gpu (GTX 800 series and older), check out nvidia-debian website [`LINK`](https://wiki.debian.org/NvidiaGraphicsDrivers) and edit nvidia.sh in install-scripts folder to install proper gpu driver
 > [!IMPORTANT]
 > If you want to use nouveau driver, choose N when asked if you have nvidia gpu.
 This is because the nvidia installer part, it will blacklist nouveau.
 Hyprland will still be installed but it will skip blacklisting nouveau.